 In 2007, with the support of Julia Butterfly Hill and the Engage Network, Seane Corn, Suzanne, and Hala Khouri, formed “Off the Mat, Into the World®”, a national leadership training program designed to help participants find their own unique purpose through yoga, meditation and self-exploration exercises, as well as provide them with the organizational skills necessary to activate that purpose through local outreach and service oriented projects.
 This effort is designed to initiate social circles of change in local communities nationwide.

-She is also a co-catalyst of the “Bare Witness” Humanitarian Tours, which challenges the yoga community to raise significant funds to participate in third world service related trips designed to raise money, leave a legacy of change, and educate people about the injustices happening to our children worldwide.
-In it’s first year, the “Bare Witness” campaign raised over half a million dollars for the Cambodian Children’s Fund and the very first Humanitarian Tour saw Seane and Suzanne leading 20 participants on a Seva and Leadership trip to Phnom Pen, Cambodia.
+She is also the executive directory of the OTM Seva Tours, which challenges the yoga community to raise significant funds to participate in third world service related trips designed to raise money, leave a legacy of change, and educate people about the injustices happening to our children worldwide.
+In it’s first year, the Seva campaign raised over half a million dollars for the Cambodian Children’s Fund and the very first Humanitarian Tour saw Seane and Suzanne leading 20 participants on a Seva and Leadership trip to Phnom Pen, Cambodia.
+Subsequent Seva Tours visited: Uganda, South Africa, India, Ecuador, Haiti raising over 4 million dollars for local charities.

 Suzanne began her training as an actress and dancer at the early age of 10, attending theatre school and performing in New York and Rhode Island.
 After moving to California she was fortunate to attend an award winning alternative school where she studied philosophy and subatomic physics, alchemy, world religions, shamanic traditions, systems design, the nature of consciousness and expressive arts.
 This led to her many years as a student of occult and earth based traditions (including teaching in the Reclaiming Tradition for over 18 years) as well as basic and innovative therapeutic modalities and the foundations of sacred activism.
 She also continued working as a performer, gathering a B.A. in Theatre Arts and a minor in dance from San Francisco State University and was inspired to create her own dance theatre company “Imagica Dance Theatre”.
 In 1995 that company created an award winning performance entitled “Facing Aids” which toured the entire west coast and was critically acclaimed.
 She has studied with such esteemed teachers as Charles Bush, Ed Mock, Alonzo King, Judith Lasater, Maty Ezraty and Chuck Miller, Starhawk, Mona Miller and many more.